 The Beginner Photographer's Essentials

 As instructors, we're asked nearly every day what camera equipment to buy.
-This question has different answers, depending on what you're trying to do - are you a beginner? do you want to take photos of waterfalls? night photography? wildlife?
-Consider this post a guide for the beginning photographer, who wants to own more than just what came with the camera, but you don't want to focus on one specific type of photography.
+This question has different answers, depending on what you're trying to do - are you a beginner?
+Do you want to take photos of waterfalls?
+The night sky?
+Wildlife?
+Consider this post a guide for the beginning photographer who wants to own more than just what came with the camera, so that you can continue to grow your photography in the direction you want.
 (We're assuming your camera is a crop-sensor camera, and not a full-frame)

 If you’re looking at getting a new camera, email us!
 We can give you specific recommendations.
 Or, you can read this article by Mark from ShotKit, which is a good starting point and guide for the beginning photographer.

 So what should you have in your pack?
 By far, our most common recommendation is:

 This one is the most important.
 Everyone has an old tripod in the basement somewhere, that was once used for camcorders to take home movies.
 This piece of junk is no good for photography!
 It is very different from a ball-head tripod, which we suggest you spend at least $120 on for something that will last.
 The difference is that with a ball-head, you can level your camera on almost any surface, where the pan-head tripod cannot.
 It's legs are tethered together, while the ball-head legs are free to be moved or extended independently.
 You adjust the ball to re-compose your camera, instead of moving the legs.
 You can also easily switch to a vertical perspective, which is impossible on a pan-head tripod.
 You can choose between aluminum or carbon fiber, with carbon fiber being a more expensive option but is also lighter and more robust.